zencordia4913/CS_239_Parallel_Computing/README.md

-# CS 239 – Parallel Metaheuristics
+# CS 239 – Parallel Computing

 This repository contains CUDA programming exercises and a final project exploring the application of **metaheuristic optimization algorithms** for curve fitting in **non-linear regression**, implemented in Python and evaluated for both accuracy and runtime performance.